rehierl/node-tree-outliner/1-3-hierarchies/1-2-hierarchies-of-sets.md

 ## derived statements

 **CLARIFICATION**
-Two hierarchies are disjoint, if their root sets are disjoint.
+Two distinct hierarchies are disjoint, if their root sets are disjoint.

 Note that, if root set `r1` is disjoint from `r2`, then any subset `s1` of `r1` is disjoint to any subset `s2` of `r2`.